EC-Nordbund/leaflet-nuxt-async/README.md

 ## How to get access to window.L

 Just use `import * as L from 'leaflet'`.
 Typescript users shoud add `@types/leaflet` to their dependencies.

-## Next Steps

-In the future I plan to add options and change it to an nuxt module...